leviv/leviv.github.io/_posts/projects/2020-12-13-Twitter-Style-Transfer.md

 This was the final project for my grad-level course CS 395T - Topics in Natural Language Processing.

-View our [live demo](https://twitterstyletransfer.herokuapp.com/) to check out the project yourself!
+View/run the project code at our [GitHub repo](https://github.com/leviv/TwitterStyleTransfer)!

 **Authors**: